devsoc-unsw/circles/README.md

 # Our team

-- We are a team that is part of CSESoc Projects!
+We are a team that is part of CSESoc Projects!
+See [TEAM.md](./TEAM.md) for more information on the current and previous team that contributed to the development of Circles.

-- Also, special thanks to
-  - James Ji, Vincent Xiao, Hayes Choy - for being the first team to work on and inspire Circles :)
+Also, special thanks to James Ji, Vincent Xiao, Hayes Choy for being the first team to work on and inspire Circles :)

 [For further development documentation, a linktree to our jira boards and more!](https://compclub.atlassian.net/wiki/spaces/C/pages/1664385928/About+Circles)